arhohuttunen/starter-academic/content/post/test-readability/index.md

 }
 ```

 The change is not big, but the result is immediately much more readable.
+It is quite clear what part is doing the setup, what is triggering the behaviour, and what is verifying the expectations.

 ### When Common Sense Outweigh Rules